TechnoSparks/ts-binds/README.md

 - ts-binds is now licensed with ...
 Unlicensed!
 Read LICENSE file for info
 - New binding algorithm to support sdcardfs!
 - Detection algorithm if legacy mode (for FUSE) should be applied on your device
+  - Behaviour can be altered by using the new `legacy` parameter for tsbinds.
+Run `tsbinds help` in terminal for more info

 **Modifications**
 - Update minmagisk to version 17.0